LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-mvc.rst.txt

 Carly created a Spring Boot application and filled in some features.
-She refactored ``JobData`` to generate an ArrayList of ``Job`` objects based on your TechJobs-OO work, and she added controllers and views for a Home, List and Search page. ``JobData`` now also builds ArrayLists for the ``Employer``, ``Location``, ``PositionType``, and ``CoreCompetency`` objects.
+She refactored ``JobData`` to generate an ArrayList of ``Job`` objects based on your TechJobs-OO work, and she added controllers and views for a "Home", "List", and "Search" page. ``JobData`` now also builds ArrayLists for the ``Employer``, ``Location``, ``PositionType``, and ``CoreCompetency`` objects.

 The Model